-Freshmen may select a roommate by either participating in CHARMS (Campus Housing Roommate Matching System) or being matched based on responses to the Living Preference Questionnaire.
+First-year students may select a roommate by either participating in CHARMS (Campus Housing Roommate Matching System) or being matched by Residential Living, based on responses you give to the Living Preference Questionnaire.

 living preference questionairre

-All students who will live on campus are required to complete a Living Preference Questionnaire within their Housing Application in Hoya Housing.
+All students who will live on campus are required to complete a Living Preference Questionnaire within their Housing Application, located in the 18-19 Housing Application, in Hoya Housing.
 This questionnaire will be used either by CHARMS' participants or by the Office of Residential Living to match roommates.

-Students who wish to participate in CHARMS will have a certain timeframe to select a roommate.
+Students who wish to participate in CHARMS will have between June 12 - June 29, 2018 to match yourself with another student.
 After that date, the Office of Residential Living will make roommate pairings based on your answers to the questions on the Living Preference Questionnaire.

 All room assignments will be made by the Office of Residential Living.
 You will be notified of your room assignment in early August.

 - Be clear from the beginning.
 Talk about your quirks as soon as you can (so you can avoid blowing up about them later!)